rvaldez1986/py-compare/README.md

 Finally it also uses an Excel template so it can be incorporated with prior and posterior analysis in this software.

-Although the algorithm uses a simple string distance algorithm for comparing among entries, the speed and friendliness are optimized.
+Although the program uses a simple string distance algorithm for comparing among entries, the speed and user friendliness are optimized.